Grade Level: Grades 9 – 12

 - Put a strip of paper along the length of the wall in the classroom.

-- Using a marker, have students stand on the value line and sign their names to represent where they stand on the issue.
+- Have students stand on the value line and, using a marker, sign their names to represent where they stand on the issue.

 Driver Distraction, Profile and Reasons For Actions (15 minutes)